Mark-Guerta/ENSF380_SubwayScreenProject/README.md

 <p>
   There are three paramaters you can set in this program.
 The first parameter is the train you wish to track.
 There are a total of 12 trains denoted by T1 - T12.
 This is a mandatory argument as without it the program will throw an InvalidArgumentException.
-  The second paratemer is the city name.
+  The second parameter is the city name.
 This is used to fetch the weather.
 This parameter is also mandatory.
 Finally, the third parameter is the news key word.
 Choose a topic to display or leave empty for random news.
   <br> Here are two examples:
   <br> T1 Calgary
   <br> T7 Ottawa Science